Neck pain anatomy is for those who want to understand their cervical spine problems from a chiropractic help perspective.

 neck pain anatomy I feel sure you have heard of the so-called

 in which the gel has bulged out through the surrounding washer. it may cause for example very specific pain, numbness and tingling in fingers one and two ...

 Frank pinching of these nerves may cause severe pain and disability in the arm, but even irritation of the nerve roots will cause shoulder pain, and make one prone to other conditions in the lower arm:

-The neck is stabilised in the upright position by MANY very strong ligaments, that stretch from bone to bone maintaining the correct structure and preventing a painful neck.
-Some are tiny, for example the ligaments holding the ring of the atlas in position, whilst others are very large and strong.
+The cervical spine is stabilised in the upright position by many very strong ligaments, that stretch from bone to another maintaining the correct posture and giving stability.
+Some are tiny, for example those holding the ring of the atlas in position, whilst others are very large, thick and long.
 They are a very important part of neck pain anatomy.

 There are many large and tiny muscles in the neck, each a source of neck pain anatomy.